 Note:

-When a teammate closes a conversation with a customer, the bot is signaled to send a conversation rating.
-The bot sends conversation ratings for both in-app messages and emails.
+When a teammate closes a conversation with a customer, the simple automation is signaled to send a conversation rating.
+The automation sends conversation ratings for both in-app messages and emails.
 The rating is applied to the teammate who last sent a message or email in the conversation.

 When customers click on a reaction, they’ll be requested to give additional feedback.

-Customers can't change their rating after they've left one with a comment.
+Note: Customers can't change their rating after they've left one with a comment.
+However, this doesn't prevent other CSATs from being sent in the conversation.

-A teammate can send a Messenger application to close out their conversations, instead of the standard Intercom Customer Satisfaction (CSAT) app.
-The teammate can choose to insert their app by:
+A teammate can send a Messenger application to close out their conversations and send a CSAT survey, instead of the standard Intercom Customer Satisfaction (CSAT) app.

 This feature only works with Messenger apps.
 It is not available for Inbox apps.